kingluddite/web-dev-notes/jamstack/gatsby/456n-wesbos-master-gatsby/03-css-in-gatsby/09-styling-nav-logo.md

 ```

 ## Stylelint
+* **note** We can't use Stylelint in Gatsby V3 (yet!)

-* **cool** styled-components automatically vendor prefixes your code, so you don't need to do it manually
+* **cool** `styled-components` automatically vendor prefixes your code, so you don't need to do it manually
 * Cool feature of styled components with stylelint
   - better debugging
     + https://styled-components.com/docs/tooling#better-debugging
     + This option enhances the attached CSS class name on each component with richer output to help identify your components in the DOM without React DevTools.
 In your page source you'll see: `<button class="Button-asdf123 asdf123" />` instead of just `<button class="asdf123" />`
     + It also allows you to see the component's displayName in React DevTools.
 For example, consider writing a styled component that renders a button element, called MyButton.
 It will normally show up in DevTools as styled.button, but with the displayName option enabled, it has the name you gave it: MyButton.
-    + By default, the displayName of a component will be prefixed with the filename in order to make the component name as unique as possible.
+    + By default, the displayName of a component will be prefixed with the filename in order to make the component name as unique as possible

-This makes it easier to find your components and to figure out where they live in your app.
+    + This makes it easier to find your components and to figure out where they live in your app.

-* stylelint with custom components
+## stylelint with custom components
 * No autofix! lame
 * https://styled-components.com/docs/tooling#setup
 * stylelint-recommended - https://github.com/stylelint/stylelint-config-recommended/blob/master/package.json